jankaszel/hyperwell-thesis/outline.md

 ## 10. References
 * **Kleppmann**, Martin.
 2019.
 “Local-First Software: You Own Your Data, in Spite of the Cloud.” https://doi.org/10.1145/3359591.3359737.
+* **Marshall**, Catherine C. 1998.
+“Toward an Ecology of Hypertext Annotation.”
+In Proceedings of the Ninth ACM Conference on Hypertext and Hypermedia : Links, Objects, Time and Space—Structure in Hypermedia Systems: Links, Objects, Time and Space—Structure in Hypermedia Systems, 40–49.
+HYPERTEXT ’98.
+New York, NY, USA: ACM. https://doi.org/10.1145/276627.276632.
 * **Maymounkov**, Petar, and David Mazières.
 2002.
 “Kademlia: A Peer-to-Peer Information System Based on the XOR Metric.”
 In Peer-to-Peer Systems, edited by Peter Druschel, Frans Kaashoek, and Antony Rowstron, 2429:53–65.
 Berlin, Heidelberg: Springer Berlin Heidelberg. https://doi.org/10.1007/3-540-45748-8_5.
 * **McCarty**, Willard.
 2016.
 “Collaborative Research in the Digital Humanities.”
 Collaborative Research in the Digital Humanities.
 May 23, 2016. https://doi.org/10.4324/9781315572659-5.
 * **Narayanan**, Arvind, Vincent Toubiana, Solon Barocas, Helen Nissenbaum, and Dan Boneh.
 2012.
 “A Critical Look at Decentralized Personal Data Architectures.”
 ArXiv:1202.4503 [Cs], February. http://arxiv.org/abs/1202.4503.